+On-chip memories are embedded within the PL and offer low-latency, high-bandwidth storage close to the computational elements.
 The AMD UltraScale+ FPGA architecture provides two on-chip memory primitives -- Block RAMs~(BRAMs) which can be used in either \SI{18}{\kilo\bit} or \SI{36}{\kilo\bit} configurations and support data widths of \SIrange{1}{72}{\bit} and Ultra RAMs~(URAMs) which provide a fixed $4096 \times \SI{72}{\bit} = \SI{288}{\kilo\bit}$ configuration.
 Both types of memory have two ports and a minimum read latency of 1 clock cycle.
-Our scalar core operates as a Harvard architecture, using separate \SI{32}{\bit} wide memories for instructions and scalar data, implemented using BRAMs and accessible from the PS via AXI BRAM controller IP blocks.
-Previous FPGA-based accelerators have primarily used BRAM memories as they better suit the typical architectures of multiple Processing Elements operating independently on narrow data types.
-However, because FeNN is a wide SIMD processor, we take advantage of the higher-capacity, denser URAM blocks available on UltraScale+ and implement large, on-chip \emph{vector memories} for weights and neuron state using 8 parallel banks of URAM.
-While these vector memories can handle the access patterns required to update neurons and propagate spikes through uncompressed connectivity without delays, in order to support delays and weight compression, we require \emph{indexed load} instructions where each lane can access an independent address.
-To support this, we use one \SI{18}{\kilo\bit} BRAM per-lane to implement a \SI{16}{\bit} wide \emph{lane local memory} which, as \citet{Naylor2013} showed, can be used to efficiently implement SNNs with compressed weights.
-Without indexed load support, SIMD processors have to serialise this type of operation across multiple cycles~\citep{chen_gaban_2022}, reducing performance.
+As shown in \figurename~\ref{fig:soc}, FeNN uses these primitives to implement several different memories, tailored to efficient SNN execution. \begin{description} \item[Instruction and scalar data memories] Because FeNN uses a Harvard architecture, we use separate \SI{32}{\bit} wide memories for instructions and scalar data, implemented using BRAMs and accessible from the PS via AXI BRAM controller IP blocks. \item[Vector data memory] Previous FPGA-based accelerators have primarily used BRAM memories as they better suit the typical architectures of multiple Processing Elements operating independently on narrow data types.
+However, because FeNN is a wide SIMD processor, we take advantage of the higher-capacity, denser URAM blocks available on UltraScale+ and implement large, on-chip \emph{vector memories} for weights and neuron state using 8 parallel banks of URAM. \item[Lane Local memory] While the vector memories can handle the access patterns required to update neurons and propagate spikes through dense connectivity without delays, to support delays and sparse connectivity, we require \emph{indexed load} instructions where each lane can access an independent address.
+We therefore use one \SI{18}{\kilo\bit} BRAM per-lane to implement a \SI{16}{\bit} wide \emph{lane-local memory} which, as \citet{Naylor2013} showed, can be used to efficiently implement SNNs with sparse connectivity.
+Without indexed load support, SIMD processors have to serialise this type of operation across multiple cycles~\citep{chen_gaban_2022}, reducing performance. \end{description}